DeborahBambil/PmiRSelect/README.md

  ![name-of-you-image](https://github.com/DeborahBambil/figs/blob/main/Fig1.png?raw=true)

 # PmiRSelect (Plant MiRNAs Selection)
-Author: Deborah Bambil, Lúcio Flávio de Alencar Figueiredo, Mirele Carolina Souza Ferreira da Costa
+Authors: Deborah Bambil, Lúcio Flávio de Alencar Figueiredo, Mirele Carolina Souza Ferreira da Costa

 This tool was built from a non-redundant dataset of miRNAs collected in the miRBase of pre-miRNAs (hairpin V.22.1), to search for miRNAs by homology in organism genomes.